Louisiana: Sports

 Caesars Superdome and Smoothie King Center in New Orleans.

 Louisiana is the least populous state with more than one major professional sports league franchise: the National Basketball Association's New Orleans Pelicans and the National Football League's New Orleans Saints.

 Louisiana has 12 collegiate NCAA Division I programs, a high number given its population.
 The state has no NCAA Division II teams and only two NCAA Division III teams.
 As of 2019, the LSU Tigers football team has won 12 Southeastern Conference titles, six Sugar Bowls and four national championships.

 Each year New Orleans plays host to the Bayou Classic, and the New Orleans Bowl college football games, while Shreveport hosts the Independence Bowl.
 New Orleans has hosted the Super Bowl a record eleven times, as well as the BCS National Championship Game, NBA All-Star Game and NCAA Men's Division I Basketball Championship.

 The Zurich Classic of New Orleans, is a PGA Tour golf tournament held since 1938.
 The Rock 'n' Roll Mardi Gras Marathon and Crescent City Classic are two road running competitions held at New Orleans.

 As of 2016, Louisiana was the birthplace of the most NFL players per capita for the eighth year in a row.

-Louisiana State University, the most famous college campus in Louisiana, has a total of 53 national championships throughout the college, the most championship is college baseball championship in May, 2025.
+Louisiana State University has a total of 48 NCAA Division I national sports championships throughout the school's history.
+The most recent championship is the college baseball championship in May 2025.